9 Things to Teach Your Teen Driver

 - Be prepared.
 For example, if you’re driving in the winter, make sure you have a coat with you in case you get stranded.
 If driving on the beach, make sure you have the tools you need to get a stuck car out of the sand.
 A little preparedness goes a long way toward safety and convenience.

 - Be careful while parking.
 In general, drivers tend to be a lot less alert in parking lots because they’re on their phones.
+To prevent car theft, make sure your car is parked in a well-lit area.
 If you don’t pay close attention while pulling into or out of a parking spot, you could cause cosmetic or curb damage to your rims!

 Thankfully, even if your teenager damages your new chrome wheels, the experts at RGX Rim Repair can repair your wheels for a fraction of the cost of a replacement.
 We have multiple locations throughout North Carolina, making it easy for you to find rim repair services near you.
 Just give us a call at 888-775-RIMS (7467) to schedule an appointment or learn more about our services.